-We’re proud to have such a diverse range of wildlife here are Blue Planet Aquarium – from swift sharks and feisty piranhas to slithery snakes, sneaky spiders and much more.
+We’re proud to have such a diverse range of wildlife here are Blue Planet Aquarium.
+From swift sharks and feisty piranhas to slithery snakes, and sneaky spiders!

-You’ll already know quite a bit about your favourite creatures, but there’s always more to learn – including some very strange facts to get your head around.
+We imagine you’ll already know quite a bit about your favourite creatures.
+But remember, there’s always more to learn!
+Including some very strange facts about Blue Planet Aquarium’s inhabitants that might be difficult to get your head around!

-With that in mind, here’s our selection of 10 weird and wonderful facts about some of the creatures in our aquarium.
+With that in mind, here’s our selection of 10 weird and wonderful facts about Blue Planet Aquarium’s animal residents!

 But, very much UNLIKE humans, these unborn sand tiger pups will eat their own siblings in the womb.
 Yep, that makes them cannibals.
 Gross.